MidnightDreamerX17/skill20/Skills/ChiFist.md

 - Chi Channelling Level 15: Weapon Channelling adds Dexterity, Constitution, Intelligence, and Wisdom modifiers to weapon accuracy and damage
 - Chi Channelling Level 20: Weapon Channelling adds Dexterity, Constitution, Intelligence, Wisdom, and Charisma modifiers to weapon accuracy and damage

-Hagane Ken: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point in combination with a full defense action.
+Hagane Ken: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points in combination with a full defense action.
 This adds Chi Fist level to their Armor Class for as long as the full defense is maintained.

 Juurensha Ken: If the character also has the Chi Mysticism, then they can spend a Chi Power Point to do one additional attack in the round.